 There are federal and state laws that protect individuals from disability discrimination, retaliation, and unfair treatment in the workplace.
 The ADA “prohibits discrimination against qualified individuals with disabilities.”
 This law also requires “reasonable accommodation” to be given to individuals with disabilities so that they have “equal access to services, programs, and opportunities.”
 According to the U.S. Equal Employment Opportunity Commission (EEOC), an employer is prohibited from “discrimination when it comes to any aspect of employment, including hiring, firing, pay, job assignments, promotions, layoff, training, fringe benefits, and any other term or condition of employment.”
 Furthermore, the EEOC also protects employees from retaliation from their employer for a “protected activity,” such as a disability.
 Violations of these laws can be considered discrimination against individuals with disabilities.

 Seek Legal Assistance Today

 Unfortunately, disability discrimination cases filed against employers are not uncommon.
 Our law firm has reported on incidents of disability discrimination at Home Depot, Walmart, Amazon, and other major companies.
-If you have experienced disability discrimination in the workplace, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you have experienced disability discrimination in the workplace, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.
 Our employment attorneys work hard for every client, with the goal of being the best employment lawyer for them.
 We service New York and New Jersey.